-For financial statement purposes, employee contributions consist of 10% of reported payroll, and member purchases of restored and optional service credits.
+- For financial statement purposes, employee contributions consist of 10% of reported payroll, and member purchases of restored and optional service credits.
 Employer contributions include 14% of reported payroll, the employer's share of optional and compulsory purchased service credit, early retirement incentives, and the health care surcharge.
-Employee contributions and employer contributions, excluding the surcharge, increased 3.2% based on an increase in reported payroll, as well as an increase in the number of active members.
+Employer contributions in excess of those required to support the Pension, Medicare B, and Death Benefits Funds may be allocated to the Health Care Fund.
+Effective June 18, 2015, SERS adopted a new funding policy that will allocate a higher portion of the employer contribution toward the Pension, Medicare B, and Death Benefits Funds until the fund achieves a funded status of 90%. - Employee contributions and employer contributions, excluding the surcharge, increased 3.3% based on an increase in reported payroll, as well as an increase in the number of active members.

 Employer contributions to the Health Care Fund are derived from two sources.
 The first source is an allocation of the employers' 14% contribution after pension benefits are actuarially funded.
-This allocation increased from 0.14% for FY2014 to 0.82% for FY2015.
-The second is a health care surcharge for members who earn less than an actuarially determined minimum salary, which is established annually by the Board based upon the actuary's recommendation.
+Because of a change in SERS' funding policy, no portion of the employer contribution was allocated to the Health Care Fund in FY2016 as compared to an allocation of 0.82% for FY2015.
+The second is a health care surcharge for members who earn less than an actuarially determined minimum salary, which is established annually by the Board based on the actuary's recommendation.
 Regardless of the minimum compensation amount, legislated limits on SERS' surcharge revenue restrict the actual surcharge to 1.5% of statewide payroll, and no employer pays more than 2.0% of the district's payroll.
-Because of an increase in reported payroll and an increase in active members, the surcharge also increased from \$42.2 million in FY2014 to \$43.5 million.
+Because of an increase in reported payroll and an increase in active members, the surcharge also increased from \$43.5 million in FY2015 to \$44.9 million.

-Along with employer contributions and investment income, additions to the Health Care Fund include health care premiums paid by retirees.
-Enrollment declined 1.35% from 44,710 retirees and dependents last year to 44,107 in FY2015 and total premiums decreased 4.1% over the previous fiscal year.

-The other sources of contributions to the Health Care Fund include a net reimbursement from the federal program for Medicare Part D qualified prescription drug plans (PDP) and from our primary Medicare Advantage provider based on a risk-sharing contract effective January 1, 2011.
-Premiums for this program are estimated at the beginning of the contract and then adjusted at year-end based on actual claims experience and Medicare reimbursements.
-If experience is favorable, SERS receives a payment for the adjusted premium; however if experience is not favorable, SERS pays an additional premium to the provider.

-Investment income is allocated, in accordance with the actuary's recommendation, to all funds except the QEBA.
+- Along with employer contributions and investment income, additions to the Health Care Fund include health care premiums paid by retirees.
+Enrollment and total premiums remained substantially the same from FY2015 to FY2016. - The other sources of contributions to the Health Care Fund include a net reimbursement from the federal program for Medicare Part D qualified prescription drug plans (PDP) and from our primary Medicare Advantage provider based on a risk-sharing contract effective January 1, 2011.
+Premiums for this program are estimated at the beginning of the contract and then adjusted based on actual claims experience and Medicare reimbursements.
+If experience is favorable, SERS receives a payment for the adjusted premium; however if experience is not favorable, SERS pays an additional premium to the provider. - Investment income is allocated to all funds except the QEBA.
 It is presented net of investment fees and is comprised of interest, dividends, and realized and unrealized investment gains and losses.
-Investment expense is comprised of external manager, custody and master record keeper fees; and internal investment and accounting expenses.
+Investment expense is comprised of external manager, custody, and master record keeper fees; and internal investment and accounting expenses.
 SERS' investment portfolio, with the exception of cash and short-term investments, is managed by external investment managers.
-SERS had a net investment gain of \$0.45 billion compared to a gain of \$1.94 billion in FY2014.
-The portfolio was impacted by the uncertainty and volatility of the US and global markets.
-Staff continued with the implementation of the three-year strategic plan adopted in FY2013 to improve the structure of the portfolio with the twin objectives of optimizing risk and return and reducing fees; and as a result external manager fees continued to decrease in FY2015.
+SERS had a net investment gain of \$108.8 million compared to a gain of \$452.6 million in FY2015.
+The portfolio was impacted by the uncertainty and volatility of the U.S. and global markets.
+Staff continued with the implementation of the three-year strategic plan adopted in FY2013 to improve the structure of the portfolio with the twin objectives of optimizing risk and return and reducing fees.
+As a result, external manager fees continued to decrease in FY2016.